 The board must make decisions in good faith, with the shareholders’/unit owners’ best interest in mind.
-In fact, the board must place these interests above his/her own.
+The board must place these interests above his/her own.
 The duties are similar to a corporation’s board of directors, which are outlined in the New York Business Corporation Law (BCL) section 717.

 Since shareholders have given the board special influence and power over the property and the residents’ interest, there is also a unique obligation.
-This includes acting in good faith, undivided loyalty, and honoring the letter and spirit of the governing documents.
+Includes acting in good faith, undivided loyalty, and honoring the letter and spirit of the governing documents.

 How to recognize a breachHow to recognize a breach

 A board can seem all-powerful, but a member cannot take his/her feelings out against you based on personal issues.
-This is an abuse of power.
+Aan abuse of power.

 The board also must treat all shareholders or unit owners the same, applying the rules equally.
 A board member cannot use his position to enforce the rules against some residents, and not apply it to others.

 If you find your board has breached their fiduciary duty, you can file a civil suit against the individual, or even the entire board.
-It is advisable that you consult with other shareholders or condo owners and seek legal advice.
-A lawyer will pore over the board minutes, and you can too.
+You should consult with other shareholders or condo owners and seek legal advice.
+A lawyer will pore over the board minutes, and you too.
 Director’ and Officers’ (D&O) liability insurance typically does not cover these types of claims, likely making the board member personally liable for damages.